philippebureau/CVP_User-defined_actions_public/migrate_node_CVP_to_CVaaS/ReadMe.md

 If the node uses the non default VRF, it needs to be defined in the YAML file arguments

-The node will start streaming telemetry to the CVaaS instance which will automatically add the node in the invoentory.
+The node will start streaming telemetry to the CVaaS instance which will automatically add the node in the inventory.

 To make this script available in CVP Change Controls: